All guides

 Never freeze the sample

-Freezing destroys the parasites and eggs present in the stool, making the analysis unusable.
+Freezing destroys the parasites and eggs in the stool, making the analysis unusable.
 Always store the sample in the refrigerator, never in the freezer.

 Storage and timing

-How long can a fecal sample be kept?
+How long can a sample be kept?

 0–2 h